 Oftentimes, the disability date occurs prior to the application date.
 However, the Social Security Administration will only set an established onset date after the application was completed.

 The final factor is a five month waiting period.
 Approved disability applicants who have received their established onset date will have five months taken away from the start of their disability.
 Basically, entitlement begins five months after the established onset date.

-If you need help applying for a disability appeal or have questions about Social Security Disability backpay, contact the trusted social security disability benefits attorneys in Phoenix today to discuss your case.
+If you need help applying for a disability appeal or have questions about Social Security Disability backpay, contact the Social Security disability benefits attorneys in Phoenix today to discuss your case.